Looking for Meaning in a Box Full of Meaning

 What’s the Christian life look like day-to-day?
 It’s becoming more like God—loving each other more and more.
-It’s a simple, quiet life where, in doing something so you’re not a financial burden on the church if you don’t have to be, you reflect Christ's love in you.
+It’s a simple, quiet life where, in doing something so you’re not a financial burden on the church if you don’t have to be (Sometimes, you just need help, right?), you reflect Christ’s love in you.
 In doing that well, I’d dare say, you’re being light to the world.
 And God will get the glory.

 Questions only the gospel can answer.